-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
-Out-of-Network cost share may apply.

-Except in an emergency, prior authorization is required if you are going to be admitted to the hospital.

-to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Paramount Elite Essential provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would marrow, stem cell, and intestinal/multivisceral.
+If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
+Transplant providers may be local or outside of the service area.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If Paramount Elite Employer Group HMO provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
 Transportation and lodging costs will be reimbursed for travel mileage and lodging consistent with current IRS medical mileage for car travel and lodging guidelines on the date services are rendered.
 Accommodations for lodging will be reimbursed at the lesser of: 1) billed charges, or 2) consistent with IRS guidelines for maximum lodging for that location.
 All receipts for reimbursement must be submitted within one year (12 months) from the date incurred.

-- Blood Including storage and administration.
+- Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are also covered beginning with the first pint used. - Physician services.
+All other components of blood are also covered beginning with the first pint used. - Physician services gov/publications/11435-Medicare-Hospitalpay at a network hospital.